 • Preheat the oven to 350°F. Lightly grease a 12-cup muffin pan with non-stick cooking spray.
 Set aside.

-• Then use a pastry roller to roll out each sheet of the crescent roll dough until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are blended back together.
+• On a lightly floured or sugared surface, roll out each sheet of crescent roll dough and pinch together the perforated lines.
+Use a rolling pin to roll each sheet of dough out until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are well blended back together.

-• Spread the softened butter onto the sheets.
+• Spread a thin layer of the softened butter onto each sheet of dough.

-• Starting on the long end of the rectangle, roll up the dough into a log.
-Cut the dough in half, giving you shorter logs.
-Then cut each of those logs in half, lengthwise.
+• Starting on the long end of the rectangle, roll up the dough into a tight log.
+Cut the log in half, giving you two shorter logs.
+Then cut each of those logs in half, lengthwise, to expose the cinnamon sugar layers within.

-• Repeat with the other two sheets.
+• Repeat with the other two rolled up sheets.
 When you’re finished, you should have 12 pieces.

 Easy Cruffins by The BakerMama